The true cost of hire.

-When you offer a candidate £30,000, the actual annual cost to your business sits around 12% to 18% higher once Class 1 employer National Insurance, pension auto-enrolment, and holiday accrual are factored in.
-Get this wrong at hire and the surprise lands at month-end payroll.
+When you offer a candidate £30,000, the real annual cost to your business runs roughly 12% to 18% higher once Class 1 employer National Insurance, pension auto-enrolment and holiday accrual are added.
+Get it wrong at the offer stage and the gap lands at month end.

-This calculator runs the four layers HMRC and The Pensions Regulator actually require, then sense-checks against National Living Wage and National Minimum Wage age bands.
-April 2026 rates throughout, with the Employment Allowance applied if you're eligible.
+This tool runs the four layers HMRC and The Pensions Regulator actually require, then sense checks the wage against the National Living Wage and National Minimum Wage age bands.
+April 2026 rates throughout, with the Employment Allowance applied where you qualify.

 Tell us about the role.